shethsukhada/Technology-Stocks-Analysis-using-Python/README.md

 ==============================================================================

+Conclusion -
+-	Amazon for every initial stock purchase one would be putting $54.61 at risk 99% of the time (initial price 1192.95 )
+-	Google for every initial stock purchase one would be putting $41.11 at risk 99% of the time ( initial price 1065.96)
+-	Microsoft for every initial stock purchase one would be putting $3.05 at risk 99% of the time ( initial price 83.75)
-Conclusion - For every initial stock purchase of Google stock one would be putting $40.38 at risk 99% of the time from our Monte Carlo Simulation.
+-	Twitter for every initial stock purchase one would be putting $1.80 at risk 99% of the time ( initial price 24.62)

 ===============================================================================